acoli-repo/AURIS/guidelines/draft/refexp.md

 	> Note: Chiarcos and Krasavina (2005) distinguished indirect and direct objects.
 However, within the UD community, the notion of indirect object has been criticized, and the usage of `iobj` seems to be inconsistent.

-- `other`: every other referring expression is annotated `other` (i.e., every element that carries `REFEXP` annotation but has not been assigned a `GR` annotation before, includes both primary and secondary markables, but not antecedents of event anaphors)
+- `other`: every other referring expression is annotated `other` (i.e., every element that carries `NP_FORM` annotation but has not been assigned a `GR` annotation before, includes both primary and secondary markables, but not antecedents of event anaphors)
 - for referring expressions in dependent clauses or adnominal constructions, we append the depth of syntactic embedding as a numerical suffix (i.e., replace existing `GR` annotation `$gr` with `$gr`+`_depth`, e.g., `SBJ_2` for the subject a relative clause directly depending on the main clause.
 Embedding depth is calculated over UD trees.)

 	> Note: In Chiarcos and Krasavina (2005), these were included under `other`